Greengage-project/backend-logging/README.md

 Then we create the connection to the server and establish a communication channel and declares the exchanger name and type.
 These parameters must be defined when deploying the RabbitMQ service and are defined in the .env file that contains the environment variables.

 Finally, the message is sent through the basic_publish function on the previously established channel.
-Again the variable routing_key was defined in the rabbitMQ deployment and in our case it is 'logging'.
+Again, the variable routing_key was defined in the rabbitMQ deployment and in our case it is 'logging'.
 The request variable, (at line 9) is the encoded form of the python dictionary that is the input to the function, we use library base64 as is show in the first part of the code.

 The complete python file that performs the sending of messages for the servicepedia microservice is [messages.py](https://github.com/interlink-project/interlinker-service-augmenter/blob/master/app/messages.py).